 Also, We must remove the Exchange 2013 database before uninstalling the server.
-To remove database, run the following command on Exchange management shell as depicted below.
+To remove the database, run the following command on the Exchange management shell as depicted below.

 Get-MailboxDatabase –Server ex2013 | Remove-MailboxDatabase

 Now is the time to decommission the Exchange Server as the migrating Exchange 2013 to 2019 completed and only Exchange Server 2013 uninstallation is pending.
-Before decommissioning the Exchange Server 2013, you should shut down the Exchange 2013 server for at least a week so that we can make sure there is no unmoved services running on Exchange 2013 server.
-To decommission the Exchange 2013 server, go to uninstall program from control panel and select Microsoft Exchange Server 2013 and click uninstall.
+Before decommissioning the Exchange Server 2013, you should shut down the Exchange 2013 server for at least a week so that we can make sure no unmoved services are running on Exchange 2013 server.
+To decommission the Exchange 2013 server, go to Uninstall Program from the control panel and select Microsoft Exchange Server 2013 and click uninstall.

 The remove Exchange server wizard will open and click next.